mayonaka-strawberry/zutoka-discord-bot/ppo_transformer/README.md

   or the cosine never reaches `LEARNING_RATE_FINAL`
 - `PPO_TRAIN_ENTROPY_ANNEAL_ITERATIONS`
 - `PPO_TRAIN_CHECKPOINT_INTERVAL_ITERATIONS`
+- `PPO_TRAIN_GATING_WIN_RATE` — a fixed threshold gets *less* selective as the gate count grows, since each gate is an independent chance to promote on noise
+- `PPO_TRAIN_SNAPSHOT_CAPACITY` — the pool evicts FIFO, so capacity is really a window over the most recent promotions, and how much of a run that window spans depends entirely on the horizon

+A key in this block must not also be set live further down the file. `.env` is read by python-dotenv when it is importable, and for a key repeated inside one file dotenv keeps the **last** occurrence — so the block's value would be silently overridden by the section below.
+This is what the `-> Horizon block` pointer comments in the sections are protecting.

 `.env` ships a short pilot block active and a long-run block commented out;
 exactly one should be uncommented.
 The anneal fraction is deliberately *not*